RISKS & SIDE EFFECTS

 - chest pain

-- eye problems including glaucoma and cataracts.
+- eye problems including glaucoma, increased pressure in your eye, cataracts, or other changes in vision.
 You should have regular eye exams while using BREO.

-- changes in laboratory blood values (sugar, potassium)
+- changes in laboratory blood levels, including low levels of potassium (hypokalemia).

 Common side effects of BREO for asthma include: